orbingol/NURBS-Python/docs/compatibility.rst

 ^^^^^^^^^^^^^

 Most of the time, users experience problems in converting data between different software packages.
-To aid this problem a little bit, NURBS-Python provides a ``compatibility`` module.
-The purpose of ``compatibility`` module is simple: converting control points sets into NURBS-Python compatible ones.
+To aid this problem a little bit, NURBS-Python provides a :doc:`compatibility <module_compatibility>` module for converting control points sets into NURBS-Python compatible ones.

-The following example illustrates the usage of :code:`compatibility` module:
+The following example illustrates the usage of :doc:`compatibility <module_compatibility>` module:

 .. code-block:: python